Mazi Kalleh

-Mazi Kalleh (مازي كله, also Romanized as Māzī Kalleh; also known as Muzikalah) is a village in Ahandan Rural District, in the Central District of Lahijan County, Gilan Province, Iran.
-At the 2006 census, its population was 131, in 34 families.
+Mazi Kalleh (مازی كله, also Romanized as Māzī Kalleh; also known as Muzikalah) is a village in Ahandan Rural District, in the Central District of Lahijan County, Gilan Province, Iran.

+At the time of the 2006 National Census, the village's population was 131 in 24 households.
+The following census in 2011 counted 114 people in 33 households.
+The 2016 census measured the population of the village as 108 people in 36 households.